 The application takes about 10 minutes to complete assuming you have all supporting documentation available.

-It can take up to 30 days for the VA to process these forms.
+The VA can take up to 30 days to process these forms.
 Look for notification by U.S. mail for an acceptance letter.
-If you are not approved you will also be notified by mail.
+If you are not approved, you will also be notified by mail.

 - Veteran Education Benefits Guide